 .htaccess file just for convenience.

-Configuration files for Vim.
-Key features include:
+My customised configuration file for Vim.
+Key features include...

 - Virtual movements of

-kkeys over wrapped long lines.
+kkeys over wrapped long line (equivalents for

 - Making visible various invisible whitespace characters that shouldn't be around.

 - Hexadecimal representation of character under cursor to track awkward Unicode related issues.

 - Local time clock in ruler.

 - Text width highlight (defaults to 76 characters for historical reasons).

 - F5 to insert ISO-8601 format timestamps.